 I have also developed skills in canine photography and supported several RSPCA fund raising efforts over the years, utilising these skills to raise hundreds of pounds for the charity.

 Unusually for this day and age, I use film.
 With the exception of two years between 2007-2008, I always have.
 There’s a certain ‘something’ about a photograph taken using film; rich, vibrant colours most notably, and a beautiful natural appearance more akin to how our eyes see the subject.
 I’m not the only ‘current’ photographer who thinks so either; Jose Villa, Ann Kathrincock, Michael Kenna and many others are notable examples who I happen to admire.
 In the case of black and white photography, the transition in shade from black to white is especially smooth.
 There’s something very real about film that I seem unable to replicate satisfactorily with digital technologies.
 I just work better this way!
 And besides, I can still utilise modern digital marketing like social media and blogs by use of scanning technology that is simply amazing these days.
 So I get the best of both worlds.

 I am not a full time photographer and the business end of photography is not really my thing.
 I do photography more as a passion and for enjoyment alongside a full time job.
-However I do occasionally get asked for a print or get asked by a friend-of-a-friend to do them a favour.
-However, I am not especially enthused about the business angle of photography and I shoot primarily for pleasure in my recreational time.
-If you have an interest in my work or my style, by all means get in touch and I will see if I can be of assistance and if I can’t, I might be able to point you to someone who can.
+However I do occasionally get asked for a print or get asked by a friend-of-a-friend to photograph them or a special event like a wedding.
+So I am, officially, also self-employed as a photographer.
+So if you have an interest in my work or my style, by all means get in touch and I will see if I can be of assistance and if I can’t, I might be able to point you to someone who can.